Learning

 At Ash Park Childcare, we strive ourselves to provide:

 A safe, caring and stimulating environment, where children learn and develop.
-We ensure our children are independent, curious, creative and resilient learners, developing confidence and given them the skills to communicate effectively.
+We ensure our children are independent, curious, creative and resilient learners, developing confidence and give them the skills to communicate effectively.

 We demonstrate this through appropriate, responsive, open-ended and challenging learning opportunities.
 Making the best of all the resources we have available to us, including the community around us.